This chapter will be a short one as Nikon made three standard lenses with auto focus only!

 AF-Nikkor 1.4/50 mm. mounted on a Nikon F4

 The history of this lens goes back to July 1950, when Nikon introduced a lens for its rangefinder cameras with the slogan ´faster than the 1.5/50 mm.´.
-The first autofocus version of this lens is introduced together with the first Nikon autofocus single lens reflex camera - Nikon F-501 - in September 1986.
+The first autofocus version of this lens was introduced together with the first Nikon autofocus single lens reflex camera - Nikon F-501 - in September 1986.
 Of course this lens has a different optical and mechanical design and an advanced coating on all 7 elements (in 6 groups).
 This first AF-version is (unfortunately?) an all-plastic lens, although all lens elements are of optical glass.
 The aperture lock has to be turned, while of later versions that lock is a (sort of) switch.
 Manual focusing is difficult due to the very narrow focusing ring.
-In June 1991 a version is introduced with a wider focusing grip and the before mentioned aperture switch.
+In June 1991 a version (see below) is introduced with a wider focusing grip and the before mentioned aperture switch.
 Distances can be controlled behind a little window.
 Serial numbers of the first AF-version start at 2000001.
-In April 1995 Nikon introduces a newly designed lens (6 elements in 5 groups), although the external design remains nearly unchanged.
-Early 2000 the production of this lens starts in China; thus most older AF-lenses are ´made in japan´, while the later versions are ´made in china´ (from #4500001).
-The last version is a D-lens, indicating the distance data transfer in order to improve flash photography.
-Performance of all versions is just excellent.

 AF-Nikkor 1.8/50 mm.